txpipe/asteria/onchain/docs/mvp-design/design.md

 - there is a single `ShipState` input.
 - there is a single `ShipState` output.
 - the `PilotToken` is present in an input.
+- the `ShipState` output value doesn't change.
 - the `ShipState` input has enough fuel to move the desired delta.
-- the `ShipState` output value doesn't change.
+- the distance advanced divided by the tx validity range (posix time) doesn't exceed the maximum speed.
+- the `ShipState` input `last_move_latest_time` datum field is not greater than the earliest posix time of the tx validity range.
+- the output `fuel` datum field equals the input fuel minus the fuel required for the displacement.
+- the `pos_X` and `pos_y` output datum values are updated as the previous ones (input values) plus the corresponding deltas.
+- the output `last_move_latest_time` datum field is set as the latest posix time of the tx validity range.
 - the pilot_token datum field is not changed.
-- the x and y output datum values are updated as the previous ones (input values) plus the corresponding deltas.
-- the output fuel datum field equals the input fuel minus the fuel required for the displacement.
-- the distance advanced divided by the tx validity range (posix time) doesn't exceed the maximum speed.

 #### *GatherFuel Redeemer (includes gathering amount)*